My Method for Assessing Network Effects (2 of 2) (Tech Strategy – Daily Article)

 That language is very specific.

-Network effects are going to be different for each user group on a platform.
-And they will change in impact based on scale, time, and other factors.
+Network effects are going to be different for each user group on the same platform.
+And they will each change in impact based on scale, time, and other factors.
+For each user group.

 I argue that one of two things can change.
 The value of the service can go up.
 And/or the utility of the service can go up.